wtsi-hgi/test-with-baton/README.md

 Thanks to the use [wtsi-hgi's baton Docker image](https://github.com/wtsi-hgi/docker-baton) and [agaveapi's iRODS server Docker image](https://hub.docker.com/r/agaveapi/irods/), the configuration of the test machine is not changed upon use of this software.
 Futhermore, setups can be simply thrown away after use.
-If a fresh setup, wit a clean database, is used for each test case, a known test environment is ensured, thus reducing the "flakiness" of your tests.
+If a fresh setup, with a clean database, is used for each test case, a known test environment is ensured, thus reducing the "flakiness" of your tests.

 Each setup creates baton binaries<sup>*</sup> that are linked to a different iRODS server (running in Docker on an unused port).
 Therefore, tests cases may be ran in parallel without fear of interference between them.

-*<sup>*</sup>These binaries are not the real baton binaries, as baton is run inside a Docker image; they are instead "proxies" to the real binaries.
-However, they produce the same results and therefore are indistinguishable to the SUT to a real baton installation.*
+<i><sup>*</sup>These binaries are not the real baton binaries, as baton is run inside a Docker image; they are instead
+"proxies" to the real binaries.
+However, they produce the same results and therefore are indistinguishable to the SUT to a real baton installation.</i>

 ## How to use in your project